 This 3-ingredient homemade bath paint kids recipe is a fun toddler bath time activity.
 Plus, the recipe is ready in 5 minutes using 3 simple kid-safe ingredients, and it’s easy to wash for mums too!

 A bath paint recipe is a kid-safe paint recipe to use in the bathtub and draw, color, and play on the bath walls.
 It’s a fun toddler sensory activity to develop your child’s fine motor skills and a fun activity to keep the kids entertained on rainy days.

-All you need to make homemade bath paint recipe are 3 simple ingredients:
+All you need to make a homemade bath paint recipe are 3 simple ingredients:

 - Corn starch

 First, in a medium-size mixing bowl, mix the cornstarch and liquid soap.
 Then, divide the mixture into small bowls or containers that are easy to carry in the bath – preferably light, a plastic container like an ice cube tray.

 Finally, add a few drops of food coloring to each batch of bathtub paint, stir with a toothpick to combine, and it’s ready for play!

 This is a great finger paint recipe to play safely in the bath and draw shapes, numbers, and pictures on the walls of the bathtub.